docsforadobe/after-effects-scripting-guide/docs/properties/property.md

   > myShape.closed = false;
   > myProperty.setValue(myShape);
   > ```
 - Get the value of a color at a particular time.
 A color is stored as an array of four floats, `[r, g, b, opacity]`.
-This sets the value of the red component of a light’s color at time 4 to be half of that at time 2
+This sets the value of the red component of a light's color at time 4 to be half of that at time 2
   > ```javascript
   > var myProperty = myLight.color;
   > var colorValue = myProperty.valueAtTime(2, true);